fuego96/gw2mi/README.md

 Handle.exe requires administrator privilege to properly detect "AN-Mutex-Window-Guild Wars 2" and get a handle id for it.
 Modify the desktop-shortcut settings by right-clicking and select **properties**.
 In the **Shortcut** tab, click the **Advanced** button and check-mark **"run as administrator"**.
 Click OK to save the shortcut settings.

 ###How To Run:
-* Launch the first GW2 as you normally do.
+* Launch the first GW2 as you normally do (ie. double-clicking gw2.exe or gw2-64.exe).
-* Double-click the gw2mi.bat shortcut (even if the first one is just at the GW2 login screen).
+* Double-click the gw2mi.bat shortcut (even if the first one is just showing the GW2 login screen).

 And that's it really.